ShizukaDonaghue/happy-beans/TESTING.md

 ## Code Validation

 ### HTML
 [W3C HTML Validator](https://validator.w3.org/) was used to validate HTML codes used in the application.
 All the pages were check for any issues or syntax errors.
-The only errors identified were for Summernote codes and Bootstrap property.
+The only errors identified were for Summernote fields.
 Please see below results for each page.

 <details>